IR Controlled Robot Using Arduino!

 Arduino motorshield IR receiver robot

-Note:- If you are not familiar with 1838 IR receiver, check out this article.
+Note:- If you are not familiar with the 1838 IR receiver, check out this article.

 Now about the power supply, we need two.
-One for Arduino (9-12V) another for Motorshield (12-30V).
-For our motor requirements we need at least 12V so we will use a 4cell 18650 battery pack.
+One for Arduino (9-12V) and another for Motorshield (12-30V).
+For our motor requirements, we need at least 12V so we will use a 4cell 18650 battery pack.
 4 x 3.7 will give us 14.5V which is enough for motor drive.

 DC to DC voltage regulator

-This is pretty simple circuit and needs no further explanation.
-But before you connect the output to arduino, use a multimeter to check if the voltage is between 9-12V.
+This is a pretty simple circuit and needs no further explanation.
+But before you connect the output to Arduino, use a multimeter to check if the voltage is between 9-12V.
 You can adjust the voltage by adjusting the screw on the trimmer.

 Coding: